NikeshCohen/Project-Management-System/README.md

 ## Getting Started

 To get started simply create a new database in MySQL.
-On completion of the creation of the database open the "Create-Database.txt" file.
+On completion of the creation of the database open the "Create-Database.sql" file.
 You can copy and paste the creation of the different tables in your MySQL CLI.
 You can customize the data as you wish, or use the data provided.
 Ensure you update "{your database name}", "{user}" and "{password} with your information in line 11-13 in "src/Main.java".

 ```java
     // JDBC connection details